SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Expression/Expression.md

 ```

-A solution could be to change the printOn: definition and to check if the expression that is negated is a negation
+A solution could be to change the `printOn:` definition and to check if the expression that is negated is a negation
 and in such case to not emit the minus.
 Let us say it now, this solution is not nice because we do not want to write code
 that depends on explicitly checking if an object is of a given class.
-Remember we want to send message and let the object do some actions.
+Remember we want to send a message and let the object do some actions.

 A good solution is to _specialize_ the message `negated` so that when it is sent to a _negation_ it does not create a new negation that points to the receiver but instead returns the expression itself, otherwise the method implemented in `EExpression` will be executed.
 This way the trees created by a `negated` message can never have negated negation but the arithmetic values obtained are correct.
 Let us implement this solution, we just need to implement a different version of the method `negated` for `ENegation`.